The Sacrament of Reconciliation

 A parent is the guide or mentor who teaches the child or young person to reflect on their choices and realize that they could have been more loving or made a different choice.
 This awareness that we have been deliberately unloving leads us to come and seek God’s mercy and love, to be reconciled.

-If you have any questions about the preparation process please contact the parish catechist.
-Adults seeking information on the Sacrament of Reconciliation are invited to contact the priest or the parish.
+If you have any questions about the preparation process please contact our Lay Pastoral Associate.
+Adults seeking information on the Sacrament of Reconciliation are invited to contact the Priest or the parish.

 Or anytime by appointment